Lennox International (NYSE:LII) Given New $624.00 Price Target at Barclays

-Lennox International (NYSE:LII – Get Free Report) had its price target boosted by equities researchers at Barclays from $575.00 to $624.00 in a research report issued on Thursday, Benzinga reports.
-The firm presently has an “equal weight” rating on the construction company’s stock.
-Barclays‘s target price points to a potential upside of 2.34% from the company’s current price.
+Lennox International (NYSE:LII – Free Report) had its price target lifted by Barclays from $575.00 to $624.00 in a report published on Thursday, Benzinga reports.
+Barclays currently has an equal weight rating on the construction company’s stock.

-Other equities analysts have also issued research reports about the company.
-Mizuho raised their target price on Lennox International from $650.00 to $675.00 and gave the stock an “outperform” rating in a research note on Thursday.
-Stephens reaffirmed an “overweight” rating and set a $675.00 target price on shares of Lennox International in a report on Thursday, July 25th.
-The Goldman Sachs Group increased their price target on shares of Lennox International from $507.00 to $575.00 and gave the stock a “buy” rating in a report on Wednesday, July 10th.
-KeyCorp cut shares of Lennox International from an “overweight” rating to a “sector weight” rating in a research note on Tuesday, October 15th.
-Finally, Royal Bank of Canada increased their price objective on shares of Lennox International from $566.00 to $572.00 and gave the stock a “sector perform” rating in a research note on Thursday, July 25th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $580.00.
+A number of other equities analysts have also issued reports on LII.
+The Goldman Sachs Group raised their target price on shares of Lennox International from $507.00 to $575.00 and gave the stock a “buy” rating in a research report on Wednesday, July 10th.
+Robert W. Baird increased their target price on Lennox International from $648.00 to $656.00 and gave the stock a “neutral” rating in a research note on Thursday.
+Royal Bank of Canada raised their price objective on shares of Lennox International from $566.00 to $572.00 and gave the company a “sector perform” rating in a research note on Thursday, July 25th.
+Mizuho raised their price target on Lennox International from $650.00 to $675.00 and gave the company an “outperform” rating in a research report on Thursday.
+Finally, KeyCorp lowered shares of Lennox International from an “overweight” rating to a “sector weight” rating in a research report on Tuesday, October 15th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat, Lennox International has a consensus rating of “Hold” and an average target price of $583.92.

 Lennox International Price Performance

-Lennox International (NYSE:LII – Get Free Report) last released its quarterly earnings results on Wednesday, July 24th.
-The construction company reported $6.83 EPS for the quarter, beating analysts’ consensus estimates of $6.55 by $0.28.
+Lennox International (NYSE:LII – Get Free Report) last posted its earnings results on Wednesday, October 23rd.
+The construction company reported $6.68 earnings per share (EPS) for the quarter, topping the consensus estimate of $5.95 by $0.73.
+The firm had revenue of $1.50 billion for the quarter, compared to analyst estimates of $1.42 billion.
 Lennox International had a return on equity of 198.36% and a net margin of 12.85%.
-The company had revenue of $1.45 billion during the quarter, compared to analysts’ expectations of $1.48 billion.
-During the same period last year, the business posted $6.15 earnings per share.
-The firm’s revenue was up 2.8% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Lennox International will post 20.34 EPS for the current year.
+Lennox International’s revenue was up 9.6% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $5.37 EPS.
+As a group, sell-side analysts predict that Lennox International will post 20.34 earnings per share for the current fiscal year.

-In other Lennox International news, CAO Chris Kosel sold 1,744 shares of the stock in a transaction dated Friday, July 26th.
-The shares were sold at an average price of $573.79, for a total value of $1,000,689.76.
-Following the completion of the sale, the chief accounting officer now owns 1,646 shares in the company, valued at approximately $944,458.34.
+In other Lennox International news, EVP Prakash Bedapudi sold 3,434 shares of the firm’s stock in a transaction that occurred on Monday, August 19th.
+The stock was sold at an average price of $578.00, for a total transaction of $1,984,852.00.
+Following the completion of the sale, the executive vice president now owns 21,536 shares in the company, valued at $12,447,808.
+This trade represents a 0.00 % decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, Director Todd J. Teske sold 2,000 shares of the business’s stock in a transaction dated Monday, August 19th.
+The shares were sold at an average price of $574.05, for a total transaction of $1,148,100.00.
+Following the completion of the sale, the director now owns 8,411 shares of the company’s stock, valued at $4,828,334.55.
 This represents a 0.00 % decrease in their position.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Lennox International news, EVP Prakash Bedapudi sold 5,374 shares of the firm’s stock in a transaction on Wednesday, August 28th.
-The stock was sold at an average price of $584.00, for a total value of $3,138,416.00.
-Following the completion of the sale, the executive vice president now directly owns 16,162 shares of the company’s stock, valued at $9,438,608.
-This trade represents a 0.00 % decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Chris Kosel sold 1,744 shares of the business’s stock in a transaction dated Friday, July 26th.
-The shares were sold at an average price of $573.79, for a total transaction of $1,000,689.76.
-Following the transaction, the chief accounting officer now directly owns 1,646 shares in the company, valued at approximately $944,458.34.
-The trade was a 0.00 % decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Prakash Bedapudi sold 3,434 shares of the firm’s stock in a transaction on Monday, August 19th.
+The shares were sold at an average price of $578.00, for a total value of $1,984,852.00.
+Following the transaction, the executive vice president now directly owns 21,536 shares in the company, valued at $12,447,808.
+This trade represents a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold 13,052 shares of company stock worth $7,563,793 over the last three months.
-Insiders own 10.40% of the company’s stock.
+Over the last ninety days, insiders have sold 11,308 shares of company stock valued at $6,563,103.
+10.40% of the stock is currently owned by insiders.

 About Lennox International